abhishek-kumar-code/Redfish_Public/Specification.md

 Events originate from a specific resource.
 Not all resources are able to generate events.
 Those resources capable of generating events might not generate any events unless a subscription has been created to listen for the event.
 An administrator or client creates a subscription by sending a "subscribe" message to the Event Service.
 A subscribe message is sent using HTTP POST to the Event Subscriptions collection.

-The section on [Eventing](#eventing) further in this specification discusses the details of the eventing mechanism.
+The clause on [Eventing](#eventing) further in this specification discusses the details of the eventing mechanism.

 #### Actions